Kelvur/my-config/guides/git_ssh_config.md

 ## Reason

 It's handy delegate the authentication to SSH, so you don't have to type your user and passwork in each push.
-This guide shows how to have multiple keys for direfent git servers
+This guide shows how to have multiple keys for different git servers

 ## How To